weehyerin/weehyerin.github.io/_posts/2018-09-26-edwith_python_16.md

 ---
 layout: post
-title: "16.
-An understanding of data - Representing a model"
+title: "An understanding of data - Representing a model"
 excerpt_separator:  <!--more-->
 categories:
  - edwith